rh3mie/WMATA-Metrorail-Performance-Pipeline/README.md

 ## Solution/ Project Overview

 This project builds an end-to-end automated ETL pipeline that captures live WMATA train predictions and service incidents every 15 minutes during business hours.
-Then, it transforms them into an analytics-ready star schema in Google BigQuery, and visualizes KPIs in a Looker Studio (Data Studio) dashboard.
+Then, it transforms them into an analytics-ready schema in Google BigQuery, and visualizes KPIs in a Looker Studio (Data Studio) dashboard.
 This gives insights into train performance/ operations, such as:

 - Train wait times by line and station
 - Peak vs. off-peak service patterns